 - Read the disclaimer about private keys on the next page.
 When you understand the importance of keeping your keys secret, you can click “Let’s Get Started”.

 - Move your mouse around in whatever pattern you desire on the next screen.
-This process is to create a truly random key set.
+This is needed to create a truly random key set.

 - Next, read the warning about making sure you keep the printed wallet safe.
-When you understand the content on the page, click “Save Wallet as PDF.”
+After that, click “Save Wallet as PDF.”

 - Open the PDF and print the key sets.

-That’s all there is to it!
-You can now send some Electroneum to your new paper wallet for long term storage.
+That’s it!
+You can now send some Electroneum to your new paper wallet for long-term storage.

 Remember: This is a brief and simple way of creating a paper wallet.
-It is not very secure at all.
-Use the above pointers to increase security.
+Use the above-mentioned tips to improve security.
 When setting up properly, a paper wallet is the most secure way to store cryptocurrencies.

 How to Use the Electroneum Wallet

-In this part of the Electroneum review for wallets, I’ll outline how to send Electroneum from the app to any other wallet.
-This will include paper wallets as well as exchange wallets.
-I’ll then talk about receiving payment using the app.
+In this part of Electroneum review, I’ll explain how to send Electroneum from the app to any other wallet using both paper as well as exchange wallets.
+After that, we'll take a look at how to receive payments using the app.

 - Login to the Electroneum wallet app.
 Tap “send”.